Beer & Battlefields

-Day 2 - Poperinghe; Hop Museum & St. Bernardus Brewery
+Day 2 - Poperinghe; Hop Museum & Kasematten Brewery

 Today we look at life behind the front and discuss the famous estaminets where soldiers got to drink the local beer themselves during the war.
-In Poperinghe we visit Talbot House and their Behind the Lines museum.
+In Poperinghe we visit Talbot House and their Behind the Lines Museum.
 We also look at the subject of those ‘Shot at Dawn’ and visit the Death Cells.
-Lunchtime in Poperinghe followed by a visit to the Hop Museum to look at the whole history of this in the Flanders region, and enjoy a tasting of a Hommelbier.
-We then move on to see the St. Bernardus Brewery at Watou near Poperinghe, a village where soldiers were billeted in WW1
+Lunchtime in Poperinghe followed by a visit to the Hop Museum to look at the whole history of this in the Flanders region and enjoy a tasting.
+We then go into Ypres and visit the Kasematten Brewery in the ramparts close to where the Wipers Times was published in 1916.

 Included meals: Breakfast

-Day 3 - Bierkasteel Van Honsebrouck, Brasserie Thiriez, Hooge & Trenches of Death & Hooge
+Day 3 - Bierkasteel Van Honsebrouck, Brasserie Thiriez, Hooge & Trenches of Death

 This morning we start at the Bierkasteel Van Honsebrouck at Kortrijk, and after lunch at Hooge Crater Café, with time to explore the museum and trenches.
 We then make the short journey to Diksmuide to see where the Belgium Army was fighting during the Great War and see the fascinating Trenches of Death which snaked along the Yser Canal: a place where two armies opposed each other over a short stretch of water.
-After lunch at Hooge Crater Café, with time to explore the museum, we then go into Ypres and visit the Kasematten Brewery in the ramparts close to where the Wipers Times was published in 1916.
+We end the day with a visit to the Brasserie Thiriez in Esquelbecq, a French brewery frequented in the ‘phoney war’ by British Troops.

 Included meals: Breakfast

-Day 4 - Retreat To Dunkirk; Brasserie Thiriez
+Day 4 - Retreat To Dunkirk; Deca Brewery

 We spend today looking at the Battle of Flanders in 1940 and the Retreat to Dunkirk following the fortunes of the British Expeditionary Force, including the Wormhoudt Massacre site.
-After lunch at St. Omer we visit the Brasserie Thiriez in Esquelbecq, a French brewery frequented in the ‘phoney war’ by British Troops.
+After lunch at St. Omer we visit the Deca Brewery in Vleteren close to the Belgian front line.